 But what about compostable bags, you may ask?

-You may have seen brands opting for compostable versions of coffee bags in recent times and wonder if it’s necessary to go to the effort to BYO container.
+You may have seen brands opting for compostable versions of coffee bags and wonder if it’s necessary to go to the effort to BYO container.
 While this represents a shift of conscience in the right direction, the benefits are negligible.

 Why?
 We’ll explain below: